-- Hammond House and Clover House
+Hammond House and Clover House

 Situated a little further from the heart of College, Hammond House and Clover House have 12 and 6 bedrooms respectively.
 Both houses have living and dining rooms as well as kitchens, allowing for a more sociable living experience.

-Buckingham House has 35 generous ensuite bedrooms and is the most modern undergraduate accommodation in College.
+Buckingham House has 35 generous en suite bedrooms and is the most modern undergraduate accommodation in College.
 There are two large kitchen spaces on the first two floors and a smaller additional kitchen on the third floor.

-College also owns a small number of properties away from the main site but within a five minute walk of College.
+The College also owns a small number of properties away from the main site but within a five minute walk of College.
 Many of these are on the opposite side of Huntingdon Road.
 Popular with third year students, they allow for more independent living but with College facilities still close at hand.
 Each house has its own bathrooms, kitchen, washing machine and garden.

 The Froud Room is the College television room.
 With comfortable sofas and a large television screen, it's perfect for cosy film nights with friends or for larger group screenings.

-Situated between Orchard Court and Pearl House, the JCR space is an ideal space for socialising with friends or hosting birthday parties.
+Situated between Orchard Court and Pearl House, the JCR is an ideal space for socialising with friends or hosting birthday parties.
 Large windows at either end mean the space is light and airy and a great place to study during the day.